calbasantana/rover-challenges-arena/README.md

 | **Exceeding Proficiency**: You have additionally and correctly completed the independent element of this challenge component.  | 40 | 100% |

 **Student Example**

+Below is an example of a team who were able to complete this challenge.

+[VIDEO]

 ## Challenge 8: Giving a Gift
 [IMAGE OF CHALLENGE FIELD]